 Perhaps I’m sensitive because I believe, to my core, that every artist wants a kind of acknowledgment they almost never receive and that, if they ever actually have the experience, it becomes morphine.
 What’s odd is the fact that many artists chase a drug never having taken the drug.
 Meat hooks having sunk into the soul without the high.

 Easy art, hard art

-An artist I’ve know for a very long time remarked that religious symbols can evoke a strong response if used in a painting or sculpture, especially if treated with disrespect.
-It’s much easier, he said, to outrage a viewer than to generate a visceral response based on vulnerability.
-The fact that every Catholic church on the planet proves me right--and wrong--proves me right.
+An artist I’ve known for a very long time remarked that religious symbols can evoke a strong response if used in a painting or sculpture, especially if the symbol is treated with disrespect.
+It’s much easier, he said, to outrage a viewer than to generate a visceral response based on more sublime emotions.

 Post no bills

-Throughout Manhattan, at almost every construction site, plywood has been nailed to perimeter fences to obstruct the view to bulldozers and cranes.
+Throughout Philadelphia, at almost every construction site, plywood has been nailed to perimeter fences to obstruct the view of workers, bulldozers and cranes.
 Posters, then, get plastered-glued to the plywood.
-Advertising for movies, DJs, hair care, fashion houses and trinkets stick to wood as if chisled.
-Often illegal.
-Often discouraged by members of one union brotherhood, or another, violently, if witnessed.
+Illegally.
+Advertising for movies, DJs, hair care products, fashion houses and trinkets stick to wood as if chiseled.
+Strongly discouraged by members of one construction union or another, violently if witnessed, the practice thrives.

-Night offers the applicators cover.
-The authors are rarely pursued after 10 pm.
-They become bloody pretzels if caught in the act, though.
+Night offers the artists cover.
+Rarely pursued by construction site mangers after 10 pm, they become bloody pretzels if caught in the act.
 Otherwise, they make money.
 Otherwise, they make morphine.

 Seeking mindfulness below a small plastered crime.